 You portfolio needs two basic logic to yield a compounding impact which are stated below:

-- Don’t count the amount before investing, no matter how small the commitment is start investing early in your life.
-The focus should be on saving some amount; ideally it should start from your first salary.
+- Don’t count the amount before investing, no matter how small the commitment is to start investing early in your life.
+The focus should be on saving some amount; ideally, it should start from your first salary.

 This canonical ‘Rule of 72’ might give you a better understanding to this concept.

-Basically it gives you doubling period.
-In simple language it tells you the calculation of how long will your investments take to double its value.
-This rule says that to know doubling period you divide compound rate of return into 72 and you get doubling period in number of years. e.g. if your investment generates 12% return then 72/12 = 6 is the number of years require to double your money.
+Basically, it gives you a doubling period.
+In simple language, it tells you the calculation of how long will your investments take to double its value.
+This rule says that to know doubling period you divide the compound rate of return into 72 and you get doubling period in number of years. e.g. if your investment generates 12% return then 72/12 = 6 is the number of years required to double your money.

 So all we go to do is “Keep Planning and let it keep Compounding!”